-1872: Opened as the Museum of the Ministry of Education, on the occasion of Japan's first public exposition held by the ministry in the Yushima Seido, Tokyo.
+Brief History 1872: Opened as the Museum of the Ministry of Education, on the occasion of Japan's first public exposition held by the ministry in the Yushima Seido, Tokyo.
 1875: Transferred to the Ministry of the Interior.
 The museum had eight exhibition categories at this time: natural products, agriculture & forestation, industrial technology, art, history, education, religion, and army and navy.
 1882: Moved to the present location, a site formerly occupied by the headquarters of Kan'eiji temple.
+1889: Bengranized as the Imperial Museum under the supervision of

-1889: Reorganized as the Imperial Museum under the supervision of the Imperial Household Agency
+1889: Reorganized as the Imperial Museum under the supervision of the Imperial Household Agency.
 1900: Renamed the Tokyo Imperial Household Museum.

-909: Hyokeikan opened

-1923: Former Honkan building destroyed in the Great Kanto Earthquake.
+1909: Hyokeikan opened.
+1923: Former Honkan building destroyed in the Great Kanto

+Earthquake.
 1925: Natural history collections transferred to the Tokyo Museum of the Ministry of Education (present-day National Science Museum) and other institutions.